Qattara Depression Project: Friedrich Bassler

 Bassler was the driving force behind the Qattara Project for nearly a decade.
-Half way through the seventies a team of eight mostly German scientists and technicians was working on the planning of the first hydro-solar depression power station in the world.
+Halfway through the 1970s a team of eight, mostly German, scientists and technicians was working on the planning of the first hydro-solar depression power station in the world.
 The first "Bassler study" of 1973 laid the basis for the Egyptian government to commission a study of its own.
 It decided in 1975 that Bassler and a group of companies known as "Joint Venture Qattara" should conduct a feasibility study of the project.

 The project concept was: Mediterranean water should be channeled through a canal or tunnel towards the Qattara Depression, which lies below sea level.
 This water would then fall into the depression through penstocks for electricity generation.
 The water would evaporate quickly because of the very dry and hot weather once in the depression.
-This would allow for more water to enter the depression and would create a continuous source of electricity.
+This would allow more water to enter the depression and would create a continuous source of electricity.

 A canal 60 meters deep would connect the Mediterranean with the depression's edge at this narrow isthmus.
-This canal would deliver water to the depression as well as being a shipping route towards the Qattara lake with a harbor and fishing grounds in the depression.
+This canal would deliver water to the depression as well as being a shipping route towards the Qattara lake, with a harbor and fishing grounds in the depression.
 The depression was to be filled to a height of 60 m below sea level.
 It would take a total of 10 years to fill to that level.
-After that the incoming flow would balance out against the outgoing evaporation and would cause the lake level to stop changing.
+After that the incoming flow would balance out against the outgoing evaporation, and the lake level would stabilize.

-In the first phase of the project the Qattara 1 station was to generate 670 megawatts.
-The second phase was to generate an additional 1,200 megawatts.
-A pumped-storage hydroelectricity facility would increase the peak production capacity with another 4,000 megawatts, totaling about 5,800 megawatts.
+In the first phase of the project the Qattara 1 station was to generate 670 megawatts (MW).
+The second phase was to generate an additional 1,200 MW.
+A pumped-storage hydroelectricity facility would increase the peak production capacity by another 4,000 MW, thus totaling about 5,800 MW.